vlang/v/tutorials/building-a-simple-web-blog-with-vweb.md

 ### JSON endpoints

-This tutorial used the traditional server side rendering.
+This tutorial used the traditional server-side rendering.
 If you prefer to render everything on the client or need an API, creating JSON endpoints in V is very simple: